EDUCBA Logo

 Things to Remember About Candlestick Chart in Excel

-• It is absolutely necessary to put your data column-wise in sequences.
-As for Candlestick Chart, the sequence in which data should be added in columns is Date, Open Value, High Value, Low Value, Close Value.
+• It is necessary to put your data column-wise in sequences.
+As for Candlestick Chart, the sequence in which data should be added in columns is Date, Open Value, High Value, Low Value, and Close Value.
 The same is the case for Candlestick Chart with volume.
-If the data is not sequential, you will not be able to add the chart.
-Ideally, the name of the chart indicates the sequence of the data to be inputted.
+If the data is not sequential, you cannot add the chart.
+Ideally, the chart’s name indicates the sequence of the data to input.

-• Candlestick chart is known as Open-High-Low-Close chart or Volume-Open-High-Low-Close chart as well in excel.
-Actually, these are the conventional names for the graphs, and Candlestick Chart is the name that is used because the graph looks like candlesticks standing tall on the surface.
+• In Excel, a Candlestick chart is also known as an Open-High-Low-Close chart or Volume-Open-High-Low-Close chart.
+These are the conventional names for the graphs, and Candlestick Chart is the name used because the graph looks like candlesticks standing tall on the surface.

 • Every box has elongated tales with them.
-These are helpful in figuring out whether the stock value is going up or down, and eventually, you are making money or losing the same.
+These help determine whether the stock value is going up or down, and eventually, you are making money or losing the same.

-• This chart is pretty simple to understand, and with naked eyes itself, the user can decide whether the stock is moving up or down.
+• This chart is pretty simple to understand, and with the naked eye, the user can decide whether the stock is moving up or down.

 Recommended Articles